clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 |CL|.
 The kubernetes community also has
 `instructions for creating a cluster`_.

-..
-TODO:  Confirm by review of DnPlas answer to thread of email.

 Kubernetes networking
 *********************

 We used `flannel`_ as the network provider for these tests.
 If you are comfortable with another network layer, refer to the Kubernetes `networking documentation`_ for setup.

 Images
 ******